 Here is a brief description of what a mature person is.
 A mature person:

 Relies upon reason rather than emotions.

 Thinks before acting.

-Uses resources wisely, according to the realistic needs and
+Uses resources wisely, according to the realistic needs and demands of the situation

 Weighs a situation carefully, before drawing conclusions

 Lives in the present.

 Is open-minded, willing to learn and explore other possibilities, view points and alternatives.

 Has a healthy self image and sense of self.